CarbonicSoda/vscode-git-branch/README.md

 ---

-_&emsp;I can finally work on 69 branches at the same time with Git Branches!_
+_&emsp;I can finally work on 69 branches simultaneously with Git Branch Master...!!_